-1. When you buy the drug for a price that is lower than our price situations and your drug must be on our Drug List.
+1. When you buy the drug for a price that is lower than our price

 Sometimes when you are in the Deductible Stage and Coverage Gap Stage you can buy your drug at an in-network pharmacy for a price that is lower than our price.